volkanakkus/nuxt-tradingview/README.md

 #### importOnly

 Add a `importOnly` into `tradingview` section to inject only the widgets you need.
+This can be useful if you want to reduce the bundle size.

 ```js
 export default defineNuxtConfig({